Cloud is a proven enabler of digital disruption, hybrid work and omnichannel experiences.

 Cloud isn't like other IT investments.
 It's more than a standalone technology.
 Why?
 Because it spans the technology stack, and its success depends as much on workforce adoption and process transformation as it does on installing the right tools and services.

-Stop thinking about cloud as a technology.
-See it as an enablement tool for digital and business transformation.
-A new way of thinking, planning and executing to deliver meaningful business outcomes.
+Cloud is not a technology.
+It is an enablement tool for digital and business transformation.
+A best practices way of thinking, planning and executing to deliver meaningful business outcomes.

 When every stakeholder in an organization feels part of the plan for cloud success, from executive leadership through team leads and end-users, you're one step closer to realizing the sorts of business outcomes that attracted you to cloud in the first place.